 ANSYS CFX Features

-ANSYS CFX software provides complete mesh flexibility, including the ability to solve flow problems using unstructured meshes that can be generated about complex geometries with relative ease.
+ANSYS CFX provides complete mesh flexibility, including the ability to solve flow problems using unstructured meshes that can be generated about complex geometries with ease.
 Supported mesh types include triangular, quadrilateral, tetrahedral, hexahedral, pyramid, and prism (wedge).
 ANSYS Workbench allows you to import your CAD geometry, prepare it for CFD use in ANSYS DesignModeler and mesh it automatically or manually with the ANSYS Mesh component.

 ANSYS CFX runs robustly and efficiently for all physical models and flow types including steady-state or transient, incompressible or compressible flows (from low subsonic to hypersonic), laminar or turbulent flows, Newtonian or non-Newtonian flows, and ideal or real gases.

 Whether simulating combustion design in gas turbines, automotive engines, or coal-fired furnaces or assessing fire safety in and around buildings and other structures, ANSYS CFX software provides a rich framework to model chemical reactions and combustion associated with fluid flow.

 There is a complete range of options for all situations: a rich library of predefined chemical reactions that can be easily edited and extended by users as well as the integration of ANSYS reactive integrated flamelet (RIF) for detailed chemistry tables.
 These are rounded out with models for auto and spark ignition, pollutant formation (NOx, soot), residual exhaust gases, knock, wall quenching, flame extinction and more.